 Kids are full of imagination and creativity.
 Dig into your kids’ imaginary world by encouraging them to paint it.
 Maybe they’re thinking of trees that produce candies, or machines that create robots, or chocolate waterfalls.
 The possibilities are endless, and you might be blown away by your kids’ imaginations.

 Ask your kids about their dream vacation.
 Where would they like to go, and what sort of activity would they do?
 Encourage them to create their dream vacations on paper.

 20. I want to be…

 Older kids might have developed clearer ideas about what they want to be when they grow up.
 Encourage your kids to dream high, and paint those dreams on paper.
 If you’d like, you can hang it on the wall, as a sort of goal reminder for your kids.

 21. The dream house

 Most kids think about their dream houses at some point, and while we’re talking about their dreams, a dream house seems apt to be included here.
 Encourage your kids to explain the details of the house (even if the painting is not as detailed, sometimes their imaginations are).

 22. Flags of the world

-Help your kids learn the countries around the world with this fun way: painting the flags.
+Help your kids learn about the countries around the world in this fun way: painting the flags.
 For younger kids, use one piece of A4 paper for each flag.
 With older kids, you can cut the paper in half as they have more developed fine motor skills.

 23. Scratch art